ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/appendix_lds_01.md

 Here is the detail specification document : [PDF](/assets/docs/LDS_Basic_Specification.pdf)

-`Note` The 360 Laser Distance Sensor LDS-01 for TurtleBot3 uses molex 51021-0800 and 53048-0810 instead of the basic housing and connector.
+**NOTE:** The 360 Laser Distance Sensor LDS-01 for TurtleBot3 uses molex 51021-0800 and 53048-0810 instead of the basic housing and connector.
 {: .notice--info}

 - [for LDS] [Molex 51021-0800](http://www.molex.com/pdm_docs/sd/510210800_sd.pdf)